rexarski/AUSSIE/README.md

 #### Day 2

-Turns out loading JavaScript takes a while on their webiste.
+Turns out loading JavaScript takes a while on their website.
 Adding some downtime to each click on the web would be a nice solution.

 #### Update on 2019-12-13

 At some point, the data on this site has been changed.
 So I wrote a new crawler to replace the previous one.
 But still, Selenium was utilized during this process.

+But the problem still remains as some pages contain "nothing" to scrape.
+Eventually, I came up with a potential solution of a manual "try-catch": if nothing is scraped, repeat until something is retrieved.

+#### Update on 2019-12-14

+It is quite weird that none of the financial units could be seen in the list, but they were de facto existing in the search result.
+In order to jump out of this paradox, I found another page which only contains html table in it.
+I scraped it and took the union of today's data and the previous one.
+Done.

 ### University of New South Wales